-ReachNow, Car2Go to merge in Seattle
+ReachNow, Car2Go to merge in Seattle and elsewhere

 Car2Go and ReachNow customers in Seattle will soon use the same service.

-On-demand car rental competitors ReachNow and Car2Go will soon become one and the same company.
+On-demand car-rental competitors ReachNow and Car2Go will soon become one and the same company.

 The startups’ German parent companies — BMW and Daimler, respectively — announced Wednesday they would combine their “mobility services” into one entity.

 ReachNow has offered the most significant competition to Car2Go since it launched two years ago.
 It has more than 80,000 members across its three cities.
-Car2Go has 1 million members in 11 North American cities, with 113,000 in Seattle.
+Car2Go has 499,000 U.S. members, with 113,000 in Seattle.

 Most Read Business Stories